jonathangordon/officer/README.md

 1. Specify an object schema
 2. Create a new Officer object, passing in the schema and object to validate
-3. Validate your object with your shiny new Officer and enjoy access to a large report about wha
+3. Validate your object with your shiny new Officer
+  * Optional: Enjoy access to a large report about what happened to your object as well as detailed error messages

 ###Longer version:

 _First you need a schema_ to validate against.
-For this example, we'll be checking that some incoming cat JSON objects are the correct format, modifying and adding any information that can and should be before storing them.
+For this example, we'll be checking that some incoming cat JSON objects are the correct format, modifying and adding any information that can and should be, and then storing them.

 **Sample POST data**
 ```json